Journalism professors expand focus of Voter411ENC.org

-Two East Carolina University journalism professors are taking their voter information website, Voter411ENC.org, into its second year and adding a second county.
+Two East Carolina University journalism professors are taking their voter information website, Voter411ENC.org, into its second year.

 This year the site focuses on candidates in local elections in Pitt County and, for the first time, in Beaufort County.
 Visitors can click on the names of candidates and find their answers to questionnaires.